Evegen55/car_number_recognizer/README.md

 SparkUI will be available at [http://192.168.0.110:4040/jobs/]()http://192.168.0.110:4040/jobs/)

+If we uses Dataset.checkpoint(), it returns a checkpointed version of this dataset.
+Checkpointing can be used to truncate the logical plan of this dataset, which is especially useful in iterative algorithms where the plan may grow exponentially.
+It will be saved to files inside the checkpoint directory set with SparkContext#setCheckpointDir.
+But using javaSparkContext.parallelize(labeledImages).cache() can be significantly faster in order to use caching into memory.

 ## License

 One of a logic branch here grows from [DigitRecognizer](https://github.com/klevis/DigitRecognizer) project by [Klevis Ramo](https://github.com/klevis).